karlptrck/swop/README.md

 ## Rebooking Fees

-Airlines will still earn from the rebooking transactions as swop will deduct the fees from the seller's potential earning from the sold ticket.
+Airlines will still earn from the rebooking transactions as swop will deduct the fees from the seller's potential earning from the sold ticket and transfers it to the airlines' wallet.

 ## Data Storage